-She has performed and instructed in festivals including the Sydney Latin Dance Festival, Casa do Zouk in the Gold Coast, the Sunshine Coast Latin Festival, Brisbane Zouk Weekender, Brisbane Latin Festival, Brazouky, Australian Dance Cup and regular local Brisbane functions and events.
+Sarah has performed, judged and instructed in festivals including the New Zealand Salsa Congress, Sydney Latin Dance Festival, Casa do Zouk in the Gold Coast, the Sunshine Coast Latin Festival, Brisbane Zouk Festival, Doudoule Latin Dance Festival, Brisbane Latin Festival, Brazouky, Sydney Spring Zouk Festival, the Australian Dance Cup and regular local Brisbane & interstate functions and events.

 Sarah brings her teaching skills to Bossa and, has been enthusing others with the love of Latin Dance.

 As a current Australian and World Champion and with 25 years dance experience, Kristi has achieved success winning a variety of awards and being selected for highly competitive and rigorous training programs in most styles of dance.